Regularized limits of Stokes matrices, isomonodromy deformation and crystal basis: Expression of Stokes matrices via the boundary values of solutions of isomonodromy equations

 \subsection{Isomonodromy deformation}

 In this subsection, we recall some facts about the theory of isomonodromy deformation.
 In general, the Stokes matrices $S_\pm(u,A)$ of the system \eqref{Stokeseq} will depend on the irregular term $u$.
-The isomonodromy deformation (also known as monodromy preserving) problem is to find the matrix valued function $A(u)$ such that the Stokes matrices $S_\pm(u,A(u))$ are (locally) constant.
-In particular, the following definition and proposition are well known.
-See more detailed discussions in e.g., \cite{BoalchG,Dubrovin,JMU}. \begin{defi} The isomonodromy equation is the differential equation for a matrix valued function $\Phi(u): \h_{\rm reg}(\mathbb{R})\rightarrow {\rm Herm}(n)$
+The isomonodromy deformation (also known as monodromy preserving) problem is to find the matrix valued function $\Phi(u)$ such that the Stokes matrices $S_\pm(u,\Phi(u))$ are (locally) constant.
+The following definition and proposition are well known.
+See more detailed discussions in e.g., \cite{BoalchG,JMMS, JMU}, \cite[Chapter 3]{Dubrovin}.
+In particular, the equation \eqref{isoeq} is the Jimbo-Miwa-M\^ori-Sato equation \cite{JMMS} with one irregular singularity and one regular singularity. \begin{defi} The isomonodromy equation is the differential equation for a matrix valued function $\Phi(u): \h_{\rm reg}(\mathbb{R})\rightarrow {\rm Herm}(n)$